 Great question, but it depends on what’s important to you and your budget.
-As mentioned above, full coverage to some people can mean simply having comp and collision insurance in addition to the required liability coverage.
+As mentioned above, full coverage to some people can mean simply having comp and collision insurance besides the required liability coverage.
 To others, it’s all the bells and whistles.

 Adding comp and collision for some people might be as inexpensive as $65.00 a year for both per vehicle.
-Working with an insurance broker generally gives an individual more comparison options, between different companies.
+Working with an insurance broker gives an individual more comparison options between different companies.

 Who has the Cheapest Full Coverage Auto Insurance?

 Another good question – it just depends on which company is offering the most competitively priced insurance when you are shopping.
-Your choices are simple call company after company or call an insurance broker like, Insurance Brokers Group.
-Insurance Brokers Group will shop the insurance market for you, finding the most affordable full coverage insurance for your vehicles, home and life insurance.
+Your choices are simple to call company after company or call an insurance broker like Insurance Brokers Group.
+Insurance Brokers Group will shop the insurance market for you, finding the most affordable full coverage insurance for your vehicles, home, and life insurance.